 What type of checking and savings accounts does Quontic offer?

 If checking accounts are more your speed, Quontic has plenty to offer.
-Explore the Bitcoin buzz with our Bitcoin Rewards Checking account, where you can earn 1.5% bitcoin on eligible purchases.
-Our High Interest Checking account is very popular, toting a shocking 1.01% APY on balances up to $100,000.
-Last but certainly not least, our Cash Rewards Checking account gives our customers the opportunity to earn 1.5% cash back on eligible purchases.
+Explore the Bitcoin buzz with our Bitcoin Rewards Checking account, where you can earn 1.5% bitcoin on eligible purchases1.
+Our High Interest Checking account is very popular, toting a shocking 1.01% APY2 on balances up to $100,000.
+Last but certainly not least, our Cash Rewards Checking account gives our customers the opportunity to earn 1.5% cash back on eligible purchases3.

 Why should I choose Quontic for a checking or savings account?